unak/uron/README.md

 The Hash parameter must include at least one key which means a mail header.
 The key is all lower cases and converted `-` to `_'.
-The value of the key must be an array of Regexp values. uron matches the Regexp values to the value of mail headers specified by the key, and do something if matched.
+The value of the key must be a Regexp or an Array of Regexps. uron matches the Regexp(s) to the value of mail headers specified by the key, and do something if matched.

 If `:delivery` is included in the Hash parameter, delivery the mail to the value, and exits.